Analyzing the Price-to-Earnings Ratio of Eiger BioPharmaceuticals Inc (EIGR) - News Heater

 EIGR) stock’s latest price update

-Eiger BioPharmaceuticals Inc (NASDAQ: EIGR) has experienced a decline in its stock price by -9.52 compared to its previous closing price of 0.25.
-However, the company has seen a fall of -16.36% in its stock price over the last five trading days.
+The stock of Eiger BioPharmaceuticals Inc (NASDAQ: EIGR) has increased by 19.18 when compared to last closing price of 0.22.Despite this, the company has seen a gain of 2.35% in its stock price over the last five trading days.
 InvestorPlace reported 2023-09-13 that Eiger BioPharmaceuticals (NASDAQ: EIGR ) stock is falling on Wednesday after the biopharmaceutical company halted a Phase 3 clinical trial.
 According to a press release from the company, it has discontinued its Phase 3 LIMT-2 study.

 EIGR’s Market Performance

-Eiger BioPharmaceuticals Inc (EIGR) has experienced a -16.36% fall in stock performance for the past week, with a -18.57% drop in the past month, and a -66.58% drop in the past quarter.
-The volatility ratio for the week is 24.27%, and the volatility levels for the past 30 days are at 18.78% for EIGR.
-The simple moving average for the past 20 days is -19.84% for EIGR’s stock, with a -77.32% simple moving average for the past 200 days.
+Eiger BioPharmaceuticals Inc (EIGR) has experienced a 2.35% rise in stock performance for the past week, with a -12.71% drop in the past month, and a -62.60% drop in the past quarter.
+The volatility ratio for the week is 22.12%, and the volatility levels for the past 30 days are at 19.53% for EIGR.
+The simple moving average for the past 20 days is -4.30% for EIGR’s stock, with a -73.59% simple moving average for the past 200 days.

 Analysts’ Opinion of EIGR